port-labs/port-docs/docs/platform-overview/port-components/blueprint.md

 Even though the input is the same in both `email` and `user` formats, their presentation is different:

 - `email` format displays the raw email string;
-- "user" format displays the user's name and avatar from Port's list of known users.
+- `user` format displays the user's name and avatar from Port's list of known users.

 In addition, "user" format distinguishes between known users in Port and users external to Port.
 :::